eurostat/eurostat-map.js/docs/tutos/quick/README.md

 ## Create a map

 - Download [**eurostat_map.html**](https://raw.githubusercontent.com/eurostat/eurostat-map.js/master/docs/tutos/quick/eurostat_map.html) file (with CTRL+S) on your desktop.
-- Double click on it: This map should appear in a web browser:
+- Double click on it: The map below should appear in a web browser.
+This is a default map showing the latest Eurostat figures on population.

 ![map 1](map1.png)

-This is a default map showing the latest Eurostat figures on population.

 ## First customisation

 To modify this map, edit the **eurostat_map.html** file with a text editor such as Notepad or [Notepad++](https://notepad-plus-plus.org/).
 For that, you can either:
    - right-click on the file, select "open with..." menu item, and select a text edition program,
-   - or launch a text editor and open the file
+   - or launch a text editor and open the file.

 You should see the short code snippet defining the map: